-On 6 April 2017 the latest changes to the UK’s immigration system came into effect.
+On 6 April 2017 The UK Home Office made changes to the UK’s immigration system, which are currently still in effect.

 Key changes include:

 - The introduction of a skills levy for Tier 2 Sponsors